 Jan 11 2017

-Mashed potatoes rate high on most “comfort food” lists, and I’m all for them–anytime, anywhere, any season.
-But the crispy, cheesy love that comes from baking simple sliced spuds really speaks to me.
-I adore the textures and flavors of scalloped potatoes, and they remind me of holiday meals with the people I love around a big, festive table.
+Mashed potatoes rate high on most “comfort food” lists, and we’re all for them–anytime, anywhere, any season.
+But the crispy, cheesy love that comes from baking simple sliced spuds makes them a strong contender.
+We adore the textures and flavors of scalloped potatoes, and this recipe is one of our favorites.

 Heat oven to 375 degrees.
 In a saucepan over low heat, combine cream, stock, thyme, garlic, and nutmeg.
 Simmer about 5 minutes; then let cool about 10 minutes.
 Strain and discard garlic and thyme.